MimiOnuoha/Creative-Approaches-NYU/syllabus.md

  **Assignment:**

 - Do:
   - By now, you've ingested loads of material about the Internet, and you should have been thinking and writing about which parts are most interesting to you.
 Be prepared to come to class after Spring Break with a clear direction for a project  that you and your group mates will be ready to implement.
-You should write about this on your blog and submit using the homework form, but I expect you to have more than just some text about the project.
+You should write about this on your blog and submit using the homework form (week 7.2), but I expect you to have more than just some text about the project.
 Come with something that shows you've already begun tinkering:  sample code, a mood board, a quick prototype, images, etc.
   - [optional] Look at the following projects for inspiration over break:
     - [A Refusal](https://americanartist.us/a-refusal) (American Artist)
     - [The Infinite Campaign](https://lav.io/projects/the-infinite-campaign/) (Sam Lavigne)